8 players from World Cup 2006 we can’t believe are still going in 2022

 Yes, we know Walcott didn’t play in Germany.
 But it’s worth remembering how controversial his inclusion in the England squad was.

 “A few decisions were wrong, like not taking five strikers,” Steven Gerrard wrote in his autobiography.
 “He certainly shouldn’t have brought Theo Walcott to Germany.

 “Not only were England embarking on an arduous World Cup campaign with only four forwards but one of them was Theo Walcott.

 “I almost fell over when I heard.
 Now let’s get one or two things right about Theo.
 He’s a nice lad and one day he will mature into a very good player.

 “But he had no right to be in Germany.
 None at all.
 I was gobsmacked to find him on the plane.”

-Still only 32, remarkably, Walcott is currently on the books of Premier League side Southampton and has made 12 appearances for the club this season.
+Still only 33, remarkably, Walcott is currently on the books of Premier League side Southampton.

 The 2006 World Cup will remain Ibrahimovic’s last after Sweden were eliminated from this year’s finals by Poland.